data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 as we will see, you often do not need to manually dummy code variables like this.

-Let's consider the `iris` data that comes built into R, but, since we are fans of the {tidyverse}, we will first change it into a tibble.
+Let's consider the `iris` data that comes built into R. Since we are fans of the {tidyverse}, we will first change it into a tibble.